shapsider/monae/README.md

 3. 3_integration.py
 4. 4_inference.ipynb

+## Other modality
+Same order of execution as above, here are examples for RNA and protein modalities, please refer to the dir `prot`.

 # Monae-Extension
 At present, the repo released a stable and convenient training strategy for Monae's variant Monae-E. Run the following files in sequence: